 But while limited subsets of Python can be had relatively quickly by some, no newcomer can fully master it in 24 hours, 3 days, or any other measure which masks the true size of the learning task.
 Object-oriented programming alone is beyond the reach of most non-developers in such short timeframes.
 Moreover, subsets of Python large enough to be truly useful are much more accessible to already-experienced developers than beginners.
 This may not be welcome news to a generation accustomed to shortcuts in other domains, but we need to be clear that there is no "Software Hero" to be had.
 Python can be great fun, but programming it well requires substantial effort.
 It never was an N-hour skim, and its feature set growth in recent years has only amplified this point.7

-In worst cases, I've seen sites which seem to promise immediate career benefits for their training offerings.
+In worst cases, I've seen sites which seem to promise immediate career benefits for their training offerings (while pushing "classes" that largely consist of watching canned videos or cutting-and-pasting code).
 This is almost common practice at some sites selling certificate programs — a resume benchmark which many employers filling worthwhile positions would either ignore or consider a strike against a candidate.
 While jobs might be rewarding and plentiful for experienced Python programmers in the long run, implying that this is somehow automatic before the first lesson is just plain wrong.
 At the same time, understating software engineering's entry requirements this way can serve to denigrate the entire field.
 Why would anyone promise shortcuts to proficiency in a highly technical field?
 And why would anyone expect to find them?
 Software is a lot more interesting and substantial than some of the marketing out there implies.

 It's important to note that this idea that nonprogrammers should be able to program did not originate with Python, or even scripting languages in general.
 In fact, it's been around since the dawn of computer science.
 One of the main design goals of COBOL, a programming language invented in 1959 and still used widely in business applications today, was to provide an English-like syntax so that, to quote one source: "non-programmers—managers, supervisors, and users—could read and understand the code."
 Noble goal to be sure, but this field has a very long history of confusing the skill level needed to understand individual lines of code with that required to perform full-scale systems development of larger programs.
 As the next section argues, both roles have merit, but we blur the line between them at the peril of our field.